 Bolt collects and uses personal data for the purposes of providing its services in accordance with the Bolt Driver Terms, and for ensuring the safety of passengers and drivers.
 This includes the following:

-- We make sure you are who you say you are, and that you should be operating a PHV service: Driver's license, professional qualifications and certifications, identity documents and criminal convictions and offences are processed to determine driver compliance with legal requirements, and regulatory conditions to operate.
+- We make sure you are who you say you are, and that you are licensed to provide driver services (where applicable): Driver's license, professional qualifications and certifications, identity documents and criminal convictions and offences are processed to determine driver compliance with legal requirements and regulatory conditions that apply to driver services.
 We use the information on your driving licence data and the selfies you provide to us to verify and authenticate your identity on an ongoing basis for safety and security purposes.
-When you create a new account on the Bolt app and prior to taking your first trip, you will be asked to upload a picture of your driving licence and submit a selfie; and then on an ongoing basis at appropriate intervals, you will be asked to submit another selfie.
+When you create a new account on the Bolt app and prior to taking your first journey, you will be asked to upload a picture of your driving licence and submit a selfie; and then on an ongoing basis at appropriate intervals, you will be asked to submit another selfie.
 We use biometric software to achieve this purpose.
-We take special care of this data and you can read more about our verification and authentication processes in our FAQs here;

-- We connect you with a passenger: We collect and process personal data for the purpose of connecting drivers with passengers to facilitate a journey, and fulfil the contract.
+- We connect you with a passenger: We collect and process personal data for the purpose of connecting drivers with passengers to fulfill a journey,.

-- We make sure your journey goes smoothly: We use geolocation data to make sure you get to your destination and resolve quality issues related to our services.
+- We make sure the journey goes smoothly: We use geolocation data to make sure you get to your destination and resolve quality issues related to our services.

 - We make sure the app is optimal: We use contact details to notify drivers of updates to the Bolt app so you can keep using our services.
 We also gather limited data from the device that you use to connect you with our internet, mobile and telephone services, and to help keep your account safe through authentication and verification checks.

-- We make sure your ride is the quickest, profitable and the most convenient for everyone: We collect data on the routes taken by our drivers to analyse geographic coverage.
+- We make sure that journeys are quick and convenient: We collect data on the routes taken by drivers to analyse geographic coverage.
 This lets us do things like improving recommendations to drivers about the most efficient routes.

 - We talk and keep you informed: Your name, phone number and email address will be used to communicate with you our most important service-related messages.
 Personal data related to instant messages directly in the Bolt app are processed in order to provide assistance and customer support, including where we need to resolve any dispute between driver and passengers.